ssp5361/Mini-Astro-workshop/Day-5and6/README.md

 ## Day 5 and 6 (October 1st, 5:30pm-6:30pm IST and October 2nd,4:30pm-5:30pm IST)
 * Topics:
   * Part 1: Introduction to Gravitational waves - [recorded lecture](https://www.youtube.com/watch?v=S-MiDT2YY-g)
-  * Part 2: Introduction to GW parameter estimation
+  * Part 2: Introduction to GW parameter estimation - [recorded lecture](https://www.youtube.com/watch?v=l85mLmWpUCg)

     Abstract: The talk aims to provide a brief and not-so-technical introduction of gravitational waves (GWs).
 I will begin by providing an intuitive understanding of GWs and move on to talking about the different sources that can result in the generation of detectable GWs.
 Then, I will introduce the parameter estimation techniques that are used to obtain relevant information from GW detections.
 Finally, I will give a brief overview of my research in using GW observations to test general relativity.